Stephen Koch (writer)

-Stephen Koch (born May 8, 1941) is a novelist, essayist, historian and teacher.
-He has written numerous books of cultural history, two novels, and a classic study of the work of Andy Warhol.
-He has taught creative writing at both the undergraduate and graduate levels at Columbia University and Princeton University.
-He is also the author of a handbook for writers, The Modern Library Writer's Workshop.
+Stephen Bayard Koch (May 8, 1941 – February 24, 2026) was an American novelist, essayist, historian, and teacher.
+He penned numerous books of cultural history, two novels, and a classic study of the work of Andy Warhol.

+Koch taught creative writing at both the undergraduate and graduate levels at Columbia University and Princeton University.
+He was also the author of a handbook for writers, The Modern Library Writer's Workshop.

 Early life

-Koch was born in Saint Paul, Minnesota, though he spent his childhood in Northfield, Minnesota, a college town (Carleton and St. Olaf Colleges), where his father was a local lawyer.
-His father died in 1951, when Koch was ten, and he grew up in a middle-class home with his mother, Edith Koch; his brother, the physicist Frederick Koch, and his maternal grandmother, Emma Pilling Bayard, a classic daughter of midwestern pioneers, who died at an advanced age when Koch was 16.
+Koch was born in Saint Paul, Minnesota, on May 8, 1941, though he spent his childhood in Northfield, Minnesota.
+His father was a lawyer.
+His father died in 1951, when Koch was ten, and he grew up in a middle-class home with his mother, Edith Koch; his brother, the physicist Frederick Koch, and his maternal grandmother, Emma Pilling Bayard, a daughter of midwestern pioneers, who died at an advanced age when Koch was 16.

 After attendance in the local schools, where his prime enthusiasm was the theater, Koch entered the University of Minnesota, studying comparative literature.
 After one year, he moved to New York City, where he had dreamt of living since childhood.
 He earned his living in various menial positions at the New York Public Library, and more glamorously, as an assistant to the managing clerk of the prominent white-shoe law firm, Lord, Day, and Lord.

 In 1960, Koch married for the first time, and in 1963 earned his BA at the City College of New York.
 At City College, he studied literature, not because he wished to become an academic, but because he hoped knowledge of literature would serve his ambition to be a writer.
-At City College, he was awarded what he still regards as the greatest honor of his life, when he was named the most promising future law student in his graduating class.
+At City College, he was awarded what he regarded as the greatest honor of his life, when he was named the most promising future law student in his graduating class.
 Nonetheless, because of his primary vocation to be a writer, he decided against law school, and instead pursued graduate studies at Columbia University.